Matthias-Wandel/imgcomp/README.txt

 To use imgcomp, you must compile it.
-There are sample configuration files in imgcomp/conf-examples Imgcomp uses libcamera-still, libcamera-vid or raspistill to dump jpeg files into /ramdisk (which is a ram disk)
-Then reads and compares these files, copies them to ~/saved/.... if they contain relevant changes.
+There are sample configuration files in imgcomp/conf-examples Imgcomp uses libcamera-still, raspistill or libcamera-vid to dump jpeg files into /ramdisk (which is a ram disk the setup creates) As images are aquired, it reads and compares these files, copies them to ~/saved/.... if they contain relevant changes.

 In the video mode hack, it looks for video files in /ramdisk/vid and uses ffmpeg to extract stills to /ramdisk/tmp then uses those files as input.
 But if you want video, use the motionpi software instead.

-Imgcomp uses the EXIF date in the file to figure out when the photos were taken (not sure offhand if it will fall back to file date or current date/time if there is no EXIF date in the pictures.

 There is the imgcomp/setup directory which contains scripts that I use to configure it to run on a raspberry pi, plus some scripts that are only